victortizs/victortizs/README.md

 # Hola

-If you need and want someone to collaborate on your project, especially if involves learning material, I could be the one 💞️
+If you're looking for someone to collaborate on your project, especially if involves learning material, I could be your guy 💞️

 If that's the case, reach out to me at my [blog](https://estudianteporahora.home.blog/) or [email](mailto:victortizs@outlook.com)